Docy Child

 1. Provide the most recent data disposal process.

-TrustCloud example shows the data type, retention and disposal process
+The following screenshot shows the data type, retention, and disposal processes.

-2. Provide an example of the script used to remove data and an example of a ticket.
+2. Provide an example of the script used to remove data and an example of a ticket requesting it.

 Google search